wallarm/product-documentation/docs/4.0/about-wallarm/protecting-against-attacks.md

 # Detecting attacks

-The Wallarm API Security platform continuously analyzes application traffic and mitigates malicious requests in real-time.
+The Wallarm API Security Platform continuously analyzes application traffic and mitigates malicious requests in real-time.
 From this article, you will learn resource types Wallarm protects from attacks, methods of detecting attacks in traffic and how you can track and manage detected threats.

 ## What is attack and what are attack components?